idvorkin/idvorkin.github.io/_d/facebook.md

 ### Anxiety around reviews

 Relative to MSFT and AMZN folks are very concerned about reviews.
-I don't yet know what it's like as a manager, but I think the reason employees are concerned are:
+I've debugged this a bit and here's my thinking

 1. Everyone else is concerned about it.
 1. It happens twice a year
+1. The impact on salary is formulaic and transparent
+1. In theory, the ratings are relative to other employees each half (vs absolute) so you can't know what a rating is.
+In practice though, ratings seem very stable, and consistent even with the other companies I've worked it.
+1. Everyone around you is a high achiever
 1. There are [7 rating buckets](https://www.cnbc.com/2019/01/08/facebook-culture-cult-performance-review-process-blamed.html) though the majority of folks land in 2 buckets.
-1. The impact on salary is formulaic and transparent
-1. The ratings are relative to other employees (vs absolute) so you can't know which side of the line you are.
-1. At the lower levels there's a fixed amount of time you can stay in a level before you get promoted
+1. Until you're senior (E5), you need to be promoted in a fixed amount of time.

 ## My projects at Facebook

-### Amplifying Connection through Art and tech.
+### CO-Ex: Creating a virtual living

+- Watching movies and clips in Messenger
+- Instagram Together

+### AR: Having fun and reducing the burden of attention

 - Augmented Reality in Messenger
 - Operational Excellence